Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments

 \subsection{Multinomial classification in MNIST}

 We performed a numerical experiment on a classification problem using MNIST, a dataset of handwritten digits.
 The input is a $28\times 28$ image and the output is a one-hot vector of labels attached to the MNIST dataset.
 We set $n=784$ and $m=10$.
-Let the number of training data be $K_1=43200$ and let the batchsize be $|I_{\mu}|~128$.
-We run the Algorithm \ref{alg:SGD} until $\nu=1000$.
+Let the number of training data be $K_1=43200$ and let the batchsize be $|I_{\mu}|=128$.
+We run Algorithm \ref{alg:SGD} until $\nu=1000$.
 However, the momentum SGD was used to update the design parameters.
-We set the learning rate as $\tau=0.01$ and the momentum rate as $0.9$ and
+We set the learning rate as $\tau=0.01$, the momentum rate as $0.9$, $A$ to the matrix with ones on the diagonal and zeros elsewhere, and

 Let the number of validation data be $K_2=10800$.
 Fig. \ref{fig:loss-mnist}. shows the change of the loss function during learning for each of the training data and validation data.
 Fig. \ref{fig:accuracy-mnist}. shows the change of accuracy during learning.
 Using the test data, the values of the loss function and accuracy are